FOSSEE/st-scripts/getting-started-with-symbolics/script.rst

 Sage simply returns the expression.

 Sage treats ``sin(y)`` as a symbolic expression.
-We can use this to do symbolic maths using Sage's built-in constants and expressions.
+We can use this to do symbolic math using Sage's built-in constants and expressions.

 Let us try out a few examples. ::